dominicstop/ts-event-emitter/README.md

   //   and you can't pass a data argument to `emit` (see step 4.2.)
   Bar: null,

-  // 2.3.or alt., you can make the event param "optional".
+  // 2.3. or alt., you can make the event param "optional".
   Baz: null | { age: number }
 }> = new TSEventEmitter();